 My arm feels like a train had run over it!
 But I sure as hell am not going to whine about.
 Three straight pitches bounce in the dirt.
 One more ball and I walk in a run.
 I'm struggling just to throw the ball the required 60 feet 6 inches.
 I'm aiming but coming up about a foot short of my intended target.

 The wheels are turning inside my manager's head

 He ends his tirade by stating he even doubts my own manhood.
 (Note: His verbiage was not in that particular proper English, either.)
-When he finishes, I feel like slugging him in the mouth as he turns around and I watch him walk back to the dugout.
-Now I'm thinking, "I'LL show HIM!"
+When he finishes, I feel like slugging him in the mouth as he turns around and I watch him walk back to the dugout, hating every bone in his wiry 5' 6" frame.
+Now I'm thinking, "I'll show HIM!"

 I'm trying to calm down alone at the end of our bench between innings before I go out to pitch some more.
 I can't even feel my sore shoulder.
 That's the thing, it didn't get sore when I was warmed up.
 But this one is going to be an all day using my off hand arm ("off hand arm?")
 In other words a left handed only all day tomorrow.

 We both avoid each other's eye contact as J. R. saunters over puffin' on a non-filtered Pall Mall and sits down next to me.
 Without moving his gaze off the action taking place on the field, he quietly says, "You always pitch better when you're pissed off, Dano.
 Brewskies and steaks are on me later."
 He then slaps me on the thigh, gets up and walks away.

 Why that sly little devil!
 Now I know his angle.
 We eventually won 2-1.
 Motivation can come in mysterious ways.